Glazed Bonbon Cookies

 - Press a tablespoon of dough around five chocolate chips, covering completely.
 Repeat with remaining dough and chocolate chips.
 Place 2 in. apart on ungreased baking sheets.
 Bake 12-15 minutes or until bottoms are light brown.
 Remove from pans to wire racks to cool completely.

 - For glaze, place frosting in a microwave-safe bowl.
 Microwave on high 10-15 seconds or until melted; stir until blended.
 (Frosting may separate slightly when warmed but will become smooth after stirring.)
 Dip tops of cookies in glaze or spoon glaze over cookies; top with sprinkles.
 Let stand until set.
-Yield: 1-1/2 dozen.
+Freeze option: Freeze unglazed cookies in freezer containers.
+To use, thaw cookies in covered containers and decorate as directed.

 I think something was left out of this recipe.
 The dough was like dry beads and didn't hold together at all.
 I ended up adding 4 tablespoons of milk to it.
 It could also use more salt.